 WATCH THIS BLOG POST IN VIDEO FORMAT

-If you write a blog post about a particular topic that you’re trying to rank for, it lets you track that keyword phrase in the search engine (like Google) to see where you’re ranking.
-It also tracks what you’re doing that’s bringing you up or down in the ranks.
+This means that it helps you track how well your pages are ranking for targeted keywords on Google search engine results pages (SERPs).
+In other words, if you write a blog post about a particular topic that you’re trying to rank for, it lets you track that keyword phrase in the search engine (like Google and other search engines) to see where you’re ranking and how keyword positions have changed over time.

 How Does Wincher Help Your Blog or Website?

-Well, the way I look at it is that Wincher is basically the headlights on a car.
-If you’re driving a car without headlights, you don’t really know where you’re going, right?
-You might be able to see a few blurry things and you’re like, “Okay, I could probably go here and hopefully find some streetlights.”
+I look at it because the Wincher keyword research tool is the headlights on a car.
+If you’re driving a vehicle without headlights, you don’t know where you’re going.
+You might be able to see a few blurry things, and you’re like, “Okay, I could probably go here and hopefully find some streetlights.”

 If you use Wincher, you’ll get to your destination safely.
 Wincher is your headlights because it makes everything much clearer.